 One way to maintain the classic, elegant style of traditional décor while adding modern flair is to choose furniture that follows traditional shapes while omitting the ornate details so popular in the past.
 So instead of an armchair or bench with claw feet or elaborately turned legs, choose a luxuriously upholstered, classically shaped piece with simple legs instead.
-For example, in the bedroom featured here, the traditional bedside table and small chest of drawers are beautifully complemented by the traditionally shaped, yet contemporarily styled, loveseat, ottoman, and armchair.Continue to 4 of 10 below.
+For example, in the... bedroom featured here, the traditional bedside table and a small chest of drawers are beautifully complemented by the traditionally shaped, yet contemporarily styled loveseat, ottoman, and armchair.Continue to 4 of 10 below.

 04 of 10